This is part one in a three-part series on the Rwandan Genocide. A link to part two will be at the bottom of the page.

 It is then that I first hear the screaming.

 I heard someone wonder once if the reason we sing in praise of God is because singing is so primal.
-Professional mourners used to wail and sing dirges to honor the dead because the deepest, most intrinsic parts of us are only expressed by cries.
+Professional mourners used to wail and sing dirges to honor the dead because the deepest, most intrinsic parts of us are only expressed by our wordless cries.

 If that’s true, then mourning like this is the most terrible of all songs.
 It is the sound of rending.

 I slip past her as unobtrusively as I can, not daring to look down and perhaps make eye contact with a grief so immense.
 Instead, I leave the path entirely and circle around the small elephant statues that dot the garden.
 These elephants, the guide tells me, signify the Rwandans' dedication to not forgetting the events of the genocide.
 The long memory of the elephant is a symbol of the country's desire to never forget the lessons learned.